Joe McDonagh Cup: Promotion

+Relegation

-The bottom two teams in the group stage contests a relegation playoff with the loser relegated to the third-tier Christy Ring Cup for the following year, being replaced by the champions of the Christy Ring Cup for that year.
+The bottom team in the Joe McDonagh group stage is relegated to the third-tier Christy Ring Cup for the following year, being replaced by the champions of the Christy Ring Cup for that year.
 Since 2018 there has been no promotion/relegation playoff between tiers two and three.

 Teams

-2023 Cup
+2026 Cup

-Six counties will compete in the 2023 Joe McDonagh Cup, with Laois relegated from the Leinster Senior Hurling Championship and Kildare promoted from the Christy Ring Cup:
+Six counties will compete in the 2026 Joe McDonagh Cup, with Antrim relegated from the Leinster Senior Hurling Championship and London promoted from the Christy Ring Cup:

 Seasons in Joe McDonagh Cup

-The number of years that each county has played in the Joe McDonagh Cup between 2018 and 2023.
+The number of years that each county has played in the Joe McDonagh Cup between 2018 and 2025.
 A total of 9 counties have competed in at least one season of the Joe McDonagh Cup.
-Kerry have participated in all 6 seasons.
-The counties in bold participate in the 2023 Joe McDonagh Cup.
+Kerry have participated in all 8 seasons.
+The counties in bold participate in the 2025 Joe McDonagh Cup.